RoboRuckus/robotics/projects/c-sharp_ruckus_mm/Mbits/RingbitCar/README.md

 nanoff --update --target ESP32_PSRAM_REV0 --serialport COM3 --preview -fwversion 1.7.3-preview.225
 ```

+Substituting `COM3` with the COM port of your Mbits.

 ## Wiring up the Ring:bit Car
 Connect the servo and bottom expansion board to the back connectiors as follows:
 | Device | Connector |